-Russia’s daily coronavirus deaths mount to another high

-MOSCOW (AP) — Russia’s coronavirus deaths surged to another daily record Wednesday as soaring infections prompted the Cabinet to suggest declaring a nonworking week to stem contagion.
+Putin orders nonwork week as COVID numbers rise in Russia

+MOSCOW (AP) — Russian President Vladimir Putin on Wednesday ordered the country’s workers to stay off work for a week starting later this month amid rising coronavirus infection and death numbers, and he strongly urged reluctant citizens to get vaccinated.

-The government task force reported 1,028 coronavirus deaths over the past 24 hours, the highest number since the start of the pandemic.
-That brought the total death toll to 226,353 — by far the highest in Europe.
+The government task force on Wednesday reported 1,028 coronavirus deaths over the past 24 hours, the highest number since the start of the pandemic.
+That brought Russia’s total death toll to 226,353 which is by far the highest in Europe.

-Amid a spike in infections and deaths, Deputy Prime Minister Tatyana Golikova suggested introducing a nonworking period starting Oct.
+Putin said Wednesday he supports the Cabinet’s proposal to introduce a nonworking period starting Oct.
 30 and extending through the following week, when four of seven days already are state holidays.
-The proposal is yet to be authorized by Russian President Vladimir Putin.
+He added in some regions where the situation is the most threatening, the nonworking period could start as early as Saturday and be extended after Nov.
+7.

+“Our task today is to protect life and health of our citizens and minimize the consequences of the dangerous infection,” Putin said in a video call with top officials.
+“To achieve that, it’s necessary to first of all slow the pace of contagion and mobilize additional reserves of the health care system, which is currently working under a high strain.”

-The daily coronavirus mortality numbers have been surging for weeks and topped 1,000 for the first time over the weekend amid sluggish vaccination rates, lax public attitude toward taking precautions and the government’s reluctance to toughen restrictions.
+Russia’s daily coronavirus mortality numbers have been surging for weeks and topped 1,000 for the first time over the weekend amid sluggish vaccination rates, lax public attitudes toward taking precautions and the government’s reluctance to toughen restrictions.

 About 45 million Russians, or 32% of the country’s nearly 146 million people, are fully vaccinated.

+Putin on Wednesday strongly urged Russians to get the shots, saying “it’s a matter of your life and health and the health of your dear ones.”

 Even though Russia in August 2020 became the first country of the world to authorize a coronavirus vaccine and vaccines are plentiful, Russians have shown hesitancy about getting the shots, a skepticism blamed on conflicting signals sent by authorities.